 “First Man” used various VFX techniques and a large LED screen to portray Neil Armstrong’s travel in space.
 The film did a splendid job of using LED technology to describe parts of outer space as though they were filmed on location.
 However, the filming of “The Mandalorian” unleashed the true potential of LED technology.

 Rather than using a flat screen, “The Mandalorian” created a cylindrical contraption of high-resolution LED screens.
 LED screens allowed the crew to create a virtual reality where the actors felt they were actually in the Star Wars intergalactic universe.
 In October 2020, Vox sat down in an interview with one of the crew members of “The Mandalorian” to find further details of how filming with an LED screen worked.

-The interview revealed that the screens adjusted to playing images of the Star Wars galactic universe.
+The interview revealed that the screens adjusted to play images of the Star Wars galactic universe.
 Furthermore, the rest of the set in the LED cylinder is re-designed to match the scenery on the screen.
-Using LED screens allowed technicians to adjust images on the screen in real-time.
+Using LED screens allowed technicians to adjust images on the screen in real time.
 This process is much more convenient than changing ideas on the green screen during post-production.